Aura-healthcare/hrv-analysis/README.md

  'std_hr': 5.196}
 ```

-You can find how to use methods, references and details about each feature in the [documentation](https://robinchampseix.github.io/hrvanalysis/tutorial.html):
+You can find how to use the following methods, references and details about each feature in the [documentation](https://robinchampseix.github.io/hrvanalysis/tutorial.html):
 - get_time_domain_features
 - get_geometrical_features
 - get_frequency_domain_features